-If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance program.
-Check your eligibility status and the amount for which you qualify with your Service prior to enrolling.
+Tuition Assistance: If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance program (also known as Federal Tuition Assistance - FTA).
+Check with your local Educational Assistance office for eligibility and enrollment requirements.
+For Tuition Assistance Top-Up information, click here: http://www.benefits.va.gov/GIBILL/docs/factsheets/topup.pdf

-Our Peer Counseling Office was established to assist prospective students (veterans, reservists and dependents of disabled or deceased veterans) in their pursuit of higher education.
-Operators are student veterans trained to provide you with much of the information and points of contact you need to make an informed decision about postsecondary enrollment.
-They are located at the University Park Campus, but are ready to assist you no matter where you wish to enroll.
+The Veterans Outreach Office was established to assist prospective students in their pursuit of higher education.
+Our Peer Counselors are student veterans who are trained to provide you with information and points of contact you may need to make an informed decision about postsecondary enrollment.
+Our counselors can also assist in the application processes for both the various educational benefit chapters and Penn State University.
+The office is located at 325 Boucke Building, on the University Park Campus, but they can assist regardless of where a student chooses to enroll.

 How to Contact Us

-Please feel free to contact us any time.
-The outreach operators will be more than happy to answer any questions that you may have.
-However, because the operators are students, the office is open only when classes are in session and staffed according to class schedule availability.
-When available, you may contact them from 9am to 8pm (Eastern Time), Monday through Thursday and from 9am to 5pm on Friday, by phone at (814) 863-1798, or via e-mail at firstname.lastname@example.org.
-If your phone call is not answered, contact the main office front desk at (814) 863-0465, Monday through Friday from 8am to 4:45pm (Eastern Time) and one of our professional staff will assist you.
+Peer Counselors are here for you and are dedicated to answering any questions you may have.
+Because Peer Counselors are students, they are only available when our office is open and we are staffed according to their class schedule availability.
+You may contact them from 8 am to 5 pm (Eastern Time), Monday through Friday by phone at (814) 863-1798 or via email at: email@example.com.
+If your phone call is not answered, contact the main office front desk at (814) 863-0465, Monday through Friday, 8 am to 4:45 pm (Eastern Time) and one of our professional staff will assist you.